-My work contains a hybrid of geometric and organic forms created through an intuitive painting process.

-{Crawled April 2017}

-My work contains a hybrid of geometric and organic forms created through an intuitive painting process.
-Balancing opposing forces is an important part of this process.
-Bold color is set against muted, while pattern and texture play off of smooth color fields.
-These are variables that I mix and layer in multiple stages until a resonant image is formed.
+Experimenting with the idea of opposing forces is an important part of my work.
+Bold color is set against muted, geometric forms mix with organic, and pattern and texture play off of smooth color fields.
+These are variables that I layer in multiple stages until a resonant image is formed.